symfony/symfony-docs/components/yaml.rst

     # validates a single file
     $ php lint.php path/to/file.yaml

+    # validates a multiple files
+    $ php lint.php path/to/file1.yaml path/to/file2.yaml

     # or all the files in a directory
     $ php lint.php path/to/directory

+    # or all the files in multiple directories
+    $ php lint.php path/to/directory1 path/to/directory2

     # or contents passed to STDIN
     $ cat path/to/file.yaml | php lint.php